ashrus03/Blog-RESTful-API/README.md

 | `POST` | `/comments/blog/:blogId` | Add a comment to a blog post. |
 | `GET` | `/comments/blog/:blogId` | Get all comments for a blog post. |
 | `DELETE` | `/comments/:commentId` | Delete a comment by its ID. |

-Would you like me to create a Postman collection from these API endpoints to make testing them easier?